 Starting at the age of five, all boys and girls are required to attend primary school, which is given usually for free in public institutions.
 These institutions offer a total of eight (4+4) years of study.
 There are also state-controlled private (and paid) schools.
 Foreign language classes begin in most elementary schools in fourth grade.
 To eliminate the social disparity between affluent and poor pupils, most primary school kids dress identically in a sort of uniform.
 If a student fails the class, he or she must repeat it the following year.

-At the completion of eight years, successful pupils continue their studies for four more years in secondary school.
-The goal of primary education is to ensure that every child acquires the fundamental knowledge, skills, behaviors, and habits necessary to become a good citizen, that he or she is raised in accordance with national moral concepts, and that he or she is prepared for life and for the next educational level that corresponds to his or her interests and skills.
+After eight years, successful pupils continue their studies for four more years in secondary school.
+The goal of primary education is to ensure that every child acquires the fundamental knowledge, skills, behaviors, and habits necessary to become a good citizen, that he or she is raised by national moral concepts, and that he or she is prepared for life and for the next educational level that corresponds to his or her interests and skills.

 Technical lycées include electrical, electronics, chemistry, machinery, motors, and building.
 Industrial vocational lycées, Girls’ vocational lycées (home economics, etc.), Public Health Vocational Lycées, Commercial Vocational Lycées, Agricultural Vocational Lycées, Meteorology Vocational Lycées, Animal Husbandry Vocational Lycées, Land Registration, and Cadaster Vocational Lycées, Land Registration and Cadaster Vocational Lycées, Land Registration and Cadaster Vocal Secondary education’s goal are to give students a basic understanding of culture, to identify individual and social problems, to seek solutions, to raise awareness to contribute to the country’s socio-economic and cultural development and to prepare students for higher education, professions, life, and business based on their interests and skills.